-- Using the fine-tooth comb, part your hair in small sections starting from the back.
+- Use a fine-tooth comb to part your hair into small sections, starting from the back.

-- Work on that section you took out and put the rest in a bun.
+- Work on the section you parted out and put the rest of your hair in a bun.

-- Spray the small section of hair with water and apply the leave-in conditioner to it, starting from the root to the end.
+- Spray the small section of hair with water, and apply leave-in conditioner from the root to the end.

 Step 3: Twist your hair

-- Start twisting your hair from the roots to the ends, making sure to get all the hair and not leave a single one behind.
-Twist like you are making your hair into a taut rope.
+- Start twisting your hair from the roots to the ends, making sure to get all of the hair and not leave any behind.
+Twist as if you are making your hair into a taut rope.

-- You can also apply products to the ends and brush if you have dry hair.
+- If you have dry hair, you can also apply products to the ends and brush them.

 Step 4: Wrap your hair into a knot and secure it

-- Now, use a bobby pin to secure your Bantu knot in place.
+- Next, use a bobby pin to secure your Bantu knot in place.

 Step 5: Accessorize your Bantu knots

-- Take some gold hair strings or any color you prefer and wrap it around your Bantu knots.
-Besides hair strings, you can also use hair cuffs, colored elastic bands, or yarn threads.
+- Take some gold hair strings or any color of your preference and wrap them around your Bantu knots.

 Step 6: Do the other sections of hair

-- When you get to the front of your hair, make sure to leave out your edges so you can lay them later.
+- When you reach the front of your hair, make sure to leave out your edges so you can lay them down later.

 Step 7: Flaunt your look

-- After you are done with the rest of your hair and edges, flaunt and own those Bantu knots, sis.
+- After you finish styling the rest of your hair, including your edges, flaunt and own those Bantu knots, Sis!